hplisiecki/bias_detection_showdown/README.md

 app.R - A file with the main code for the shiny app.

+simulation_functions - contains files used for data simulation

        carter_sim.R - A file with the simulation code from the Carter and colleagues article (2019)

        censor_func.R - A file with the simulation biasing functions from the Carter and colleagues article (2019)

+       renkewitz_sim.R - A file with the simulation functions from the Renkewitz and Keiner article (2019) - slightly modified

+rmarkdown_files

        conclusion1.Rmd - An Rmarkdown file used to display text in the Shiny app

        conclusion2.Rmd - Another Rmarkdown file with the same function

        introduction.Rmd - Another Rmarkdown file with the same function

-renkewitz_sim.R - A file with the simulation functions from the Renkewitz and Keiner article (2019) - slightly modified
+setup.R - An R file which is used to centralize package attachment

 renv.lock - A file with the package library documentation

-setup.R - An R file which is used to centralize package attachment